zhangz128/RetailDataDash/doc/Reflections.md

 However, there are several areas where our dashboard can be improved:

 - **User Experience**: On page two, we have observed that users experience noticeable lag, which requires optimization.
-Additionally, the layout and typography need clearer separation of functional areas to allow users to easily identify and use the features they need, reducing confusion.
+Additionally, the layout needs clearer separation of functional areas to allow users to easily identify and use the features they need, reducing confusion.
 - **Inconsistencies in Sales Trend Analysis**: The bar chart for monthly sales trends on Page 2 shows some inconsistencies (e.g., the x-axis might display January 2011, but hovering over a bar shows December 31st), which may confuse users.
 - **Dashboard Theme and Color Scheme**: The overall appearance of the dashboard needs enhancement to look more professional.